FRUITS OF THE MOOD

 Charles Bronson

-Here are two famous songs (performed by Frank Ifield and Arthur Prysock) chosen to enhance the special beauty of the legendary Charles Bronson.
+Here are two famous songs (Welcome to my world and From here to eternity performed by Frank Ifield and Arthur Prysock) chosen to enhance the special beauty of the legendary Charles Bronson.

 Enjoy the fascinating beauty of Charles Bronson!